By Gail Rubin

 Stephanie West Allen was stunned when her significant other suddenly died in 1988.
 She hardly remembers the funeral and still feels badly about being unprepared.

 Ten years later, she watched her husband struggle to pull together a meaningful funeral for his mother, who had left no directions.
 Observing his grief, Allen felt that knowing what her mother-in-law might have wanted would have made holding a funeral so much easier.

 Based on those experiences, Allen wrote Creating Your Own Funeral or Memorial Service: A Workbook.
 In 1999, she registered October 30 as Create a Great Funeral Day as a “holiday” with Chase’s Calendar of Events.
-This year marks the 12th annual celebration.
+2011 marks the 12th annual celebration.

 “Back then, Create a Great Funeral Day was a very bizarre idea,” said Allen.
 “Some people got angry and a number of funeral directors were resistant to the idea and considered it competition.
 There’s still a lot of resistance to the whole notion of planning ahead.”